OutisNoMore/cse15l-lab-reports/labs/lab-report-5-week-9.md

 fi
 ```

-In this example, because ALLPASS does not equal OK, we skip the body of the if statement, and enter the body of the else.
+In this example, we use regex to check if ALLPASS contains OK.
+Because ALLPASS does not contain OK, we skip the body of the if statement, and enter the body of the else.

-`FAILED=$(cat javalog.txt | grep "Failures")` This command gets the line with the number of tests failed from the JUnit output, and stores it in the FAIL variable.
+`FAIL=$(cat javalog.txt | grep "Failures")` This command gets the line with the number of tests failed from the JUnit output, and stores it in the FAIL variable.

-`PASSED=$(($TOTAL - ${FAIL: -1}))` This command calculates how many tests were passed based off of the total tests set at the start of the script, and the number of tests failed as reported by JUnit.
+`PASSED=$(($TOTAL - ${FAIL: -1}))` This command calculates how many tests were passed based off of the total tests set at the start of the script, and the number of tests failed as reported by JUnit. `${FAIL: -1}` gets the last character in the variable FAIL.
 In this case, PASSED = 4 - 1 = 3.

 Finally, we are ready to print the test statistics.
 ```